how to define your motor inside your drive train

 Direct or indirect, current or voltage, 3-level, multi-level, multi-cell, ….
 Here is a short demystification diagram.

-The topology of the drive combined with its filters determines the power quality of the power required and delivered by the drive.
-In the figure below you get an overview of the different electrical configurations, typical for MV-drives.
+The topology of the variable frequency drive combined with its filters determines the power quality of the power required for and delivered by the drive.
+In the figure below you get an overview of the different electrical configurations of MV-drives.
 You can hover or click to see the basic diagram for the drives per topology.
 We will for now only focus on the voltage source inverter (VSI) within the indirect conversion branch (AC-DC-AC).

 Before getting into the nitty-gritty of topologies, let’s get the basics right.